 httpis the same named destination as the input of

-Then deploy these applications individually to the platform of your choice.
+Then you can deploy these applications individually to the platform of your choice.

-Data Flow takes care of all this for you, and more!
+Data Flow takes care of all this, and more, for you.

-For task applications, Data Flow initializes database schema for Spring Cloud Task and Spring Batch and provides the necessary JDBC connection properties when launching a task to allow the task to track its execution status.
+For task applications, Data Flow initializes a database schema for Spring Cloud Task and Spring Batch and provides the necessary JDBC connection properties when launching a task to let the task track its execution status.
 The Data Flow UI also provides views of this information.

-The Data Flow model has subsequently been extended to support applications that don't necessarily conform to the standard conventions and must be manually configured.
-You can find more details in the Application DSL page and also in the Polyglot Recipe.
+The Data Flow model has subsequently been extended to support applications that do not necessarily conform to the standard conventions and must be manually configured.
+You can find more details in the Application DSL page and also in the Polyglot Recipe page.

-The Spring team provides and supports a selection of pre-packaged applications used to assemble various data integration and processing pipelines and to support production Spring Cloud Data Flow development, learning and experimentation.
+The Spring team provides and supports a selection of pre-packaged applications that are used to assemble various data integration and processing pipelines and to support production Spring Cloud Data Flow development, learning and experimentation.

-The pre-packaged applications covers how to bulk register pre-packaged applications.
+The pre-packaged applications page covers how to bulk register pre-packaged applications.

 If you want to create a file to bulk register only applications that you use, including your own applications, the format of this file is: